 It has been a while, hasn’t it?
-I’m sure you can all relate to the amount of deadlines I’ve had to meet during the busy month of December.
+I’m sure you can all relate to the number of deadlines I’ve had to meet during the busy month of December.
 It’s been rather hectic, especially with the celebration of my 20th birthday so close to Christmas.
-So unfortunately I’ve only just got round to writing some posts for you all.
+So, unfortunately, I’ve only just got round to writing some posts for you all.
 I had started so many posts but failed to finish them in time for Christmas and many are not relevant for this period.

 I would like to take this opportunity to say a huge thank you to everyone who has contacted me via email, Campus Society, The Student Blogger and The UK Blogger Awards, urging and asking me when I’m next blogging.
 It makes me really humble to see that so many of you read, enjoy and take advice from this blog, which has given me a lot of motivation to produce more posts for you all.

 I would also like to thank every person who voted for me in the UK BloggerAwards 2017.
 I was nominated by a friend to enter the competition, thinking that I had nothing to lose.
 Unfortunately, I did not make it to the next stage, but it was a great experience and hey, there’s always next year!